komalkaushikr/smote-reproduction/README.md

 A from-scratch reproduction of **SMOTE: Synthetic Minority Over-sampling Technique** (Chawla, Bowyer, Hall & Kegelmeyer, *JAIR* 16, 2002).
-The SMOTE algorithm is re-implemented in NumPy - not imported from a library - and the paper's ROC/AUC experimental protocol is rebuilt and run on the Pima Indian Diabetes dataset.
+The SMOTE algorithm is re-implemented in NumPy - not imported from a library - and the paper's ROC/AUC experimental protocol is rebuilt and run on the Pima Indian Diabetes and Mammography datasets.
+Diabetes dataset.
 My AUCs land within ~0.01 of the paper's, and my from-scratch SMOTE matches `imbalanced-learn` to within 0.001.